-Omkar Joshi is a doctoral student and a graduate assistant in the Department of Sociology at University of Maryland, College Park.
+Omkar Joshi is a doctoral candidate and a graduate assistant in the Department of Sociology at University of Maryland, College Park.
 His previous training is in the field of Economics with a focus on developmental issues.
 Before joining the Sociology department, he was working as Consultant at National Council of Applied Economic Research (NCAER) with the India Human Development Survey (IHDS) team, focusing on Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), a large public employment programme in India, and its household welfare impacts.
 He has co-authored a comprehensive report titled “MGNREGA: A Catalyst for Rural Transformation” with Prof. Sonalde Desai and Dr Prem Vashishtha.

 Omkar has also done research on untouchability and caste discrimination in India and gender imbalances in intra-household decision making.
 This work has resulted in conference presentations at the Population Association of America Annual Meetings and a working paper titled “The Continuing Practice of Untouchability in India: Patterns and Mitigating Influences”.